 What Recruiters DO Want to See on Your Résumé

 - Polished professionalism—Your résumé format should be organized for quick scanning.
 List your current or most recent job first.
 Recruiters and employers don’t necessarily care about every job you’ve ever had, so stick with what’s recent and relevant.
 Ask someone to put your résumé through the 6-second test and tell you what stands out in that short time.

 - Effective job titles—When a job title is more descriptive, it will capture a weary recruiter’s eye.
 When you compare “accounting” with “manager of accounts receivable flow,” the latter stands out more.

 - Accomplishments, not just tasks—You should only have a sentence or two describing each position, followed by a bulleted list of your strongest accomplishments.
 Employers look for problem solvers and those who go above and beyond.

 If you cringe at the thought of writing your own résumé, consider hiring a professional résumé writer.
 If you’re finishing a degree program, contact your college or university’s student services department for help with your résumé.

-At Walden University, an accredited institution with online degree programs, our Career Services Center helps students effectively use their degree to advance their careers using a wide variety of tools and resources, including résumé writing and building tips.
+At Walden University, an accredited institution with online degree programs, our Career Planning and Development Center helps students effectively use their degree to advance their careers using a wide variety of tools and resources, including résumé writing and building tips.
 Get the help you need to continue your education and advance your professional goals.

 *Forbes Magazine, “7 Things You Probably Didn’t Know About Your Job Search,” on the Internet at: http://www.forbes.com/sites/jacquelynsmith/2013/04/17/7-things-you-probably-didnt-know-about-your-job-search/